 Types of Waves by Medium

 Previously we classified the waves by considering the movement of the particles.
 And now you’re going to find out the 2 types of waves according to the media of propagation.

 See the following flow chart to realize how previous wave types are related to this classification of waves.

 Types of Mechanical Waves Explained

 There are many types of waves, but this type of waves require a medium to travel.
-Mechanical waves include many waves such as,
+Examples of Mechanical waves include many waves such as,

 - Sound waves

 - Water waves